dynodao/dynodao/README.md

                      |_____|        |_____|         ~ - . _ _ _ _ _>
 ```

 Puns aside, the dinosaur wearing a top hat is spot on.
-Working with the DynamoDb Java SDK can tedious.
+Working with the DynamoDb Java SDK can be tedious.
 The addition of DynamoDBMapper removes much of the tedium by using magic to serialize and deserialize classes, but [working with expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBMapper.QueryScanExample.html) is still awkward, and all that magic (read: reflection) incurs a runtime cost.

 Dynodao takes a lot of inspiration from DynamoDBMapper.
 Compared to it, dynodao offers: